Output Quality

 Tier 1: Use as-is.
 Output requires no changes.
 It meets all criteria and you can immediately put it to use.

 Tier 2: Light edit.
 Minor adjustments needed—typos, small word choices, formatting tweaks.
-Edits take less than two minutes.
+Edits take less than 2 minutes.

 Tier 3: Substantial revision.
 The foundation is useful but significant changes are required.
 You’re keeping 50-70% and revising the rest.

 Tier 4: Regenerate.
-Output misses the mark.
+Output misses the mark fundamentally.
 It’s faster to try again with improved inputs than to salvage this version.
-Don’t waste time salvaging a fundamentally wrong output.

 The goal is maximizing Tier 1 and Tier 2 outputs over time.
-This is how you measure workflow maturity—not by the sophistication of your prompts, but by the quality tier distribution of your outputs.
+This is how you measure progress—not by how clever your prompts are, but by how often the output is ready to use.

-If you’re consistently getting Tier 3 or Tier 4 outputs after several iterations, that’s a signal to revisit Chapter 9.
-Quality problems in output are usually input problems in disguise.
+If you’re consistently getting Tier 3 or Tier 4 outputs after several iterations, the problem is almost always in the input, not the output.

 Evaluation Criteria